The Customer Service Centre is open 8am-5pm Monday-Friday.

 The Walyalup Civic Centre has been designed to be one of the most energy efficient buildings of its size in Australia.

-The Walyalup Civic Centre will also feature a 240kw rooftop solar array, with provision for the future installation of a battery storage system.
+The Walyalup Civic Centre also features a 240kw rooftop solar array, with provision for the future installation of a battery storage system.

 Other sustainability features include waterwise taps and toilets, energy efficient LED lights and a system that automatically adjusts the brightness of the lights depending on how sunny it is outside.